 The answer depends on many variables.
-Fall foliage enthusiasts, for instance, will find September and October the best time to take that Canada/New England cruise, whereas water sports-lovers (and families) much prefer to sail the region in the summer when school is out and temperatures are warmer for swimming.
+For example, those who enjoy exploring in port may prefer the cooler winter months for Australia cruises whereas families like to sail in summer when temperatures are warmer for swimming.
 The best time to cruise to Alaska will vary depending on your preferences for viewing wildlife, fishing, bargain-shopping, sunshine, warm weather and catching the northern lights.

 - Canada/New England: September and October

 - Europe: April - June, September - October

 Alaska: June - August